COMMUNITY PRESBYTERIAN CHURCH

 The Peace of Christ

-L: The Peace of Christ be with you all.
+L: The Peace of the Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you all.

 P: And also with you.